AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Push/agora_chat_push_android.md

 ### Set the display attributes of push notifications

-You can call `updatePushNickname` to set your nickname displayed in push notifications, as shown in the following code sample:
+You can call `updatePushNickname` to set the nickname displayed in your push notifications, as shown in the following code sample:

 ```java
 ChatClient.getInstance().pushManager().updatePushNickname("pushNickname");